Naturecolony — an exhibition-led inquiry into the colonial history of the market

 Among her many pathbreaking concepts, the renowned feminist philosopher of science Donna J. Haraway introduces readers to the theory of “naturecultures” in her influential 2008 publication When Species Meet.
 For Haraway, there can be no articulation of nature that does not rely on a corresponding culture, and vice versa.
 From this perspective, it is necessary to understand various “naturecultures” as localized, historical entanglements that weave together the affordances and contingencies of nature and the innovations and speculations of culture.

-The international exhibition cycle Naturecolony recognizes the importance of Haraway’s concept of “naturecultures,” while also drawing on the work of Indian scholar and environmental activist Vandana Shiva to attend more thoroughly to the colonial-scientific will to knowledge that has radically transformed the apparent natures of the Anthropocene.
+The exhibition Naturecolony recognizes the importance of Haraway’s concept of “naturecultures,” while also drawing on the work of Indian scholar and environmental activist Vandana Shiva to attend more thoroughly to the colonial-scientific will to knowledge that has radically transformed the apparent natures of the Anthropocene.
 Stimulated by an ongoing engagement with contemporary art practices, the curatorial strategy of Naturecolony works to activate both aesthetic and scientific perspectives that reveal the colonial “Plantationocene” as a necessary point of departure for understanding current ecological crises.